 Pipe the remaining chocolate over the tops of the peanut butter disks, then tap the mold gently on a table to release any air bubbles.

 Place the mold into your freezer and chill until it becomes frosty.
 Then, flip the mold over onto a table to release the chocolate candies.
 Although these candies are good when cold, they taste best at room temperature.

 FOUR Ingredient Peanut Butter Cups

-- Melt your butter and peanut butter in a sauce pan over medium low heat until creamy.
+- Melt the butter and peanut butter in a saucepan over medium-low heat until creamy.

-- Press the peanut butter disk into the half filled mold, then cover with more melted chocolate.
-Tap gently on the table to release any air bubbles.
+- Press a peanut butter disk into each half-filled mold, then cover with more melted chocolate.
+Tap the mold gently on the table to release any air bubbles.

-- Freeze for about an hour then enjoy!
+- Freeze the molds for about an hour, then enjoy!